Adaptive meshfree approximation for linear elliptic partial differential equations with PDE-greedy kernel methods: Convergence rates for PDE-greedy algorithms

 \end{proof}

-For $\beta \in (0, 1]$ it can be observed that we obtain a faster rate of convergence in the number of selected functionals $\lambda_i \in \Lambda_L \cup \Lambda_B$ than for $\beta = 0$ and therefore in the number of selected interpolation points $x_i \in \Omega \cup \partial \Omega$.
-This additional decay of $n^{-\beta/2}$ increases with increasing $\beta \in (0, 1]$, which corresponds to a more target data dependent choice of the next interpolation point according to the definition of PDE-$\beta$-greedy algorithms, see Definition \ref{def:beta_greedy_algorithms}.
+For $\beta \in (0, 1]$ it can be observed that we obtain a faster rate of convergence in the number of selected functionals $\lambda_i \in \Lambda_L \cup \Lambda_B$ than for $\beta = 0$ and therefore in the number of selected collocation points $x_i \in \Omega \cup \partial \Omega$.
+This additional decay of $n^{-\beta/2}$ increases with increasing $\beta \in (0, 1]$, which corresponds to a more ``target-data dependent'' choice of the next interpolation point according to the definition of PDE-$\beta$-greedy algorithms, see \Cref{def:beta_greedy_algorithms}.
 In particular the proven decay for PDE-$f$-greedy ($\beta = 1$) is better than the proven decay for the PDE-$P$-greedy.
-This makes intuitively sense, since the PDE-$f$-greedy choice is adapted to the right hand side of the PDE, while the PDE-$P$-greedy is independent of the right hand side of the PDE and only worst-case optimal \cite{schaback2019greedy}.
-It is furthermore optimal in the sense of realizing the same decay rate as the Kolmogorov $n$-width (which is based on the abstract result of \cite{DeVore2013}).
-A visualization of the different point distributions can be found in Subsection \ref{subsec:comparison:f_and_p_greedy}.
+This makes intuitively sense, since the PDE-$f$-greedy choice is adapted to the right hand side of the BVP, while the PDE-$P$-greedy is independent of the right hand side and only worst-case optimal \cite{schaback2019greedy}.
+It is furthermore optimal in the sense of realizing the same decay rate as the Kolmogorov $n$-width (which is based on the abstract result of \cite{devore2013greedy}).
+A visualization of the different point distributions can be found in \Cref{subsec:smooth_case}.
+Moreover, for $\beta\in(0,1]$ the new estimate~\eqref{eq:decay_result_1} breaks the curse of dimensionality.
+Indeed, since $\tau>d/2 +2$ by assumption, we can only guarantee $\alpha = \frac{1}{2} - \frac{\tau - 2}{d}<0$ and thus the term $(\log(n) \cdot n^{-1})^{\alpha}$ may yield arbitrarily slow convergence, unless additional smoothness is taken into consideration.
+On the contrary, the term $n^{-\beta/2}$ is converging to zero at a speed that is independent on the dimension $d$ of the space.
+This breaking of the curse of dimensionality is theoretically and practically appealing for high dimensional PDE problems.
+Note that the constant $C$ within Eq.~\eqref{eq:decay_result_1} usually depends on the dimension $d$, and in particular might grow in $d$.
+Also the factor $n^{-\alpha}$ depends on the dimension $d$, especially $\alpha$ decreases in $d$.
+We point to \cite{rieger2024approximability} for a discussion on the curse of dimensionality within kernel-based approximation.